When Was Memory Foam Invented? The Origins of a Space-Age Product

 nasa astronaut in space with memory foam bed

 Have you ever wondered how memory foam came to be?
 You probably sleep on it, sit on it, or know someone who does.
-Memory foam is everywhere these days.
-But where did it come from?
-How was it invented?
-Turns out, it has an out-of-this-world origin story.
+Memory foam is everywhere today—but its story is more fascinating than most people realize.
+Believe it or not, this everyday comfort material has an out-of-this-world origin.

-Memory foam was originally developed in 1966 under contract with NASA's Ames Research Center.
-Scientists there were searching for a material that could absorb shock and conform to shapes to increase safety for aircraft seats.
-What they came up with was a temperature-sensitive polymer that softened with heat and pressure, and then returned to its original shape once cooled.
+Memory foam was first developed in 1966 under a NASA contract at the Ames Research Center.
+Scientists there were searching for a material that could absorb impact, conform to shapes, and improve the safety of aircraft seats.
+What they created was a temperature-sensitive polymer that softened with heat and pressure, then slowly returned to its original shape once cooled.
 Pretty space-age, right?

 NASA's Search for Aircraft Cushioning Leads to Memory Foam